rppicomidi/pico-usb-midi-filter/README.md

 - The D+ and D- pins are wired directly to the I/O pins and don't use termination resistors to match the 50 ohm impedance the USB spec recommends.
 You can try to do better by adding in-line resistors as described above.
-- The USB port receiver is not differential.
+- As mentioned, the USB port receiver is not differential.
 The software that decodes the USB signaling only uses the D+ signal to decode the NRZI signal.
 - I wired in no current limiting for the USB host port Vbus supply.
 It relies on the current limiting from the upstream PC's USB host that supplies power to the Pico board.